MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ![](2021-04-09-11-33-30.png)

->a. set correct wildcard filepath to find corresponding table on datalake
+>a. set correct wildcard file path to find the corresponding table on data lake
->b. store filepath in column to enable check in SQL server later
+>b. store file path in a column to enable checking in SQL server later

-**2. Select relevant columns from table and rename them into names that make sense**
+**2. Select relevant columns from the table and rename them into names that make sense**
 ![](2021-04-09-11-35-05.png)
->Do this step as early as possible to work with 'real names'.
+>Do this step as early as possible to work with 'real names.'
 Use these consistently

 **3. Filter relevant Data**

 ![](2021-04-09-11-37-23.png)

->Use filters do exclude not needed data.
+>Use filters to exclude not-needed data.
 Exclude as much as possible in data flows as they run on Spark Cluster!
-Performance is much better than in the SQL Server
+Performance is much better than in the SQL Server.

 **4. Merge Data**

 ![](2021-04-09-11-39-34.png)

->Only include data from the tables that are included in the facts tables from BW >report FI5000.
+>Only include data from the tables contained in the facts tables from BW >report FI5000.
 Again, exclude as much as possible on Spark Cluster.

-**5. Add Dowload date to double check when data was last downloaded**
+**5. Add Download date to double-check when the system last downloaded data**

 ![](2021-04-09-11-40-08.png)

 >Very important to be able to follow through on when the data was downloaded.
-Check Monitoring Chapter for details
+Check Monitoring Chapter for details.

 **6. Insert remaining rows into target SQL Server**

 ![](2021-04-09-11-31-52.png)
-Use recreate table to delete and recreate the target tables with each load.
+Use 'recreate table' to delete and recreate the target tables with each load.
 Avoid duplicates.

-**For each table there is a similar dataflow according to above schema**
+**For each table, there is a similar dataflow according to the above schema**

 ![](2021-04-09-11-50-13.png)

 ##Pipelines